-To District: Chair of the Board of Directors Santa Clara Valley Water District 5750 Almaden Expressway San Jose, CA 95118 With copy to: Chief Executive Officer Santa Clara Valley Water District 5750 Almaden Expressway San Jose, CA 95118 To Employee: Michele L. King Santa Clara Valley Water District 5750 Almaden Expressway San Jose, CA 95118 AND to Employee's home address on file with the District
+To District: Chair of the Board of Directors

+Santa Clara Valley Water District

+5750 Almaden Expressway

+San Jose, CA 95118

+To Employee: Norma J. Camacho

+Santa Clara Valley Water District

+5750 Almaden Expressway

+San Jose, CA 95118

+AND to Employee's home address on file with the District

-10.3 Entire Agreement/Amendments.
+- 10.3 Entire Agreement/Amendments.
 This Agreement reflects the complete understanding and agreement between the parties as to those matters contained in it, and supersedes any and all prior or contemporaneous agreements, representations, and understandings of the parties.
-It may be amended at any time by mutual written agreement of the parties.

-10.4 Severability.
-Should any provision, section, or subsection of this Agreement be declared invalid or unenforceable by any court of competent jurisdiction, such ruling will not affect any other provision of the Agreement and the unaffected provisions will remain in full force and effect.

-10.5 Effect of Waiver.
-The failure of either party to enforce against another a provision of this Agreement will not constitute a waiver of that party's right to enforce such provision at a later time, and will not serve to vary the terms of this Agreement.

-10.6 Employee's Independent Review.
-Employee acknowledges that she has had the opportunity and has conducted an independent review of the financial and other effects of this Agreement; that she has had the opportunity to obtain legal or other review of the Agreement; and that in determining to enter into this Agreement she has not relied upon any representation of District, its officer, agents, or employees other than those expressly set forth in this Agreement.

-10.7 Governing Law and Venue.
-The laws of the State of California will govern the interpretation, application, and enforcement of this Agreement.
+It may be amended at any time by mutual written agreement of the parties. - 10.4 Severability.
+Should any provision, section, or subsection of this Agreement be declared invalid or unenforceable by any court of competent jurisdiction, such ruling will not affect any other provision of the Agreement and the unaffected provisions will remain in full force and effect. - 10.5 Effect of Waiver.
+The failure of either party to enforce against another a provision of this Agreement will not constitute a waiver of that party's right to enforce such provision at a later time, and will not serve to vary the terms of this Agreement. - 10.6 Employee's Independent Review.
+Employee acknowledges that she has had the opportunity and has conducted an independent review of the financial and other effects of this Agreement; that she has had the opportunity to obtain legal or other review of the Agreement; and that in determining to enter into this Agreement she has not relied upon any representation of District, its officer, agents, or employees other than those expressly set forth in this Agreement. - 10.7 Governing Law and Venue.
+The laws of the State of California will govern the interpretation, application, and enforcement of this Agreement. - 10.8 Survivability.

-10.8 Survivability.
 This Agreement shall be in full force and effect during the entire period of Employee's employment with the District.
 This Agreement does not, however, extend or waive any statutes of limitations or other provisions of law that specify the time within which any claim must be brought.
 The provisions of sections 9 and 10.1 shall survive the termination of this agreement.